firyal-salsa/Ankasa-Backend/README.md

 <p align="center"><img src="https://res.cloudinary.com/dvehyvk3d/image/upload/v1634282728/arkademy_ufgxux.png" width="200px" alt="Arkademylogo.svg" /></p>

 <p>Ankasa is booking ticket plane web application.
-The backend has a jwt (json web token) to secure accounts from other users, a bcrypt package to protect passwords, and other dependencies to complete the needs of the blanja application.
+The backend has a jwt (json web token) to secure accounts from other users, a bcrypt package to protect passwords, and other dependencies to complete the needs of the Ankasa application.
 To find out information about Ankasa please see below</p>

 ## Build